fma2/pcp-intro-web-development-2016/content/pages/modules/1-introhtml.md

 ##Learning Objectives

-1. Properly structure HTML documents
+1. Understand how to properly structure a HTML document
-2. Use HTML markup (elements, tags, attributes)
+2. Understand and use HTML markup (elements, tags, attributes)
-3. Understand how HTML5 relates to traditional HTML
+3. Know and use HTML5

 ##Rundown